 Brittany Cartlidge, DVM

 Dr. Cartlidge grew up in Jupiter, Florida.
 She is a graduate of University of Florida’s College of Veterinary Medicine.
 She completed her B.S. in Animal Sciences in 2004 and her DVM in 2008.
 Go Gators!
 After graduation, Dr. Cartlidge completed an internship in small animal medicine and surgery at NYC Veterinary Specialists in Manhattan.
 Her professional interests include ophthalmology, dentistry and dermatology.
 She also enjoys traveling, yoga and spending time with friends.
-Dr. Cartlidge lives in DC with her orange tabby cats, Renard and Puck.
+Dr. Cartlidge lives in DC with her orange tabby cats, Puck and Renard.

 Heather McCurdy, DVM